Finite Impulse Response Hilbert Transform (firhilb)¶

 firhilbf = firhilbf_copy(firhilbf _q);

-firhilbf
+firhilbf _q:returns new

 Destroy finite impulse response Hilbert transform, freeing all internally-allocted memory and objects.